mikebrady/shairport-sync-for-openwrt/README.md

 * Filenames have changed from "airplay" to "shairport-sync" in /etc/init.d/ and /etc/config/
 * Stanzas in the config script at /etc/config/shairport-sync/ are no longer titled "airplay" -- they are titled "shairport-sync" instead.

 Shairport Sync itself has new features.
 For more information, please refer to the README.md at https://github.com/mikebrady/shairport-sync.
-This build of Shairport Sync require a library called `libsoxr`.
-At the time of writing, `libsoxr` is only available in OpenWrt trunk feed.
+This build of Shairport Sync require a library called `libsoxr`, available in OpenWrt trunk feed.

 The approach taken here is to build the custom version in two stages: first, download and build a standard OpenWrt image for your architecture, and, second, add Shairport Sync and all the extras it depends on.